nais/rbac-sync/README.md

   - Add manage API client access with correct id and the following API Scopes:
     View group subscriptions on your domain  https://www.googleapis.com/auth/admin.directory.group.member.readonly View groups on your domain  https://www.googleapis.com/auth/admin.directory.group.readonly
-- The namespaces to synchronise must have an annotation with the group name and optionally role name and role binding name to generate the role binding.
+- The namespaces to synchronize must have an annotation with the group name and optionally roles and role binding prefix to generate the role bindings.
 See https://github.com/nais/rbac-sync/examples.
-- The role either specified with annotation `rbac-sync.nais.io/role-name` or given as a flag to the rbac-sync binary is assumed to exist in the namespace it will be created.
+- The role either specified with annotation `rbac-sync.nais.io/roles` or given as a flag to the rbac-sync binary is assumed to exist.

 ### Flags